swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 In practice, there are leaks allowing use of extension members from transitive dependencies.
 Adopting this feature may skip loading transitive dependencies and prevent those leaks, it can break source compatibility in code relying of those behaviors.

-### As a replacement to `@_implementationOnly`

-Replacing current uses of `@_implementationOnly` with an `internal` import or lower enables a stricter type-checking and shows fewer superfluous warnings.
-The transitive dependency loading requirements will remain the same for resilient modules, but will change for non-resilient modules where transitive dependencies must always be loaded.
-In all cases, updating modules relying on `@_implementationOnly` to instead use internal imports is strongly encouraged.

 ## Future directions